tredontho/purescript-book/text/chapter11.md

 >
 ```

 From the prompt, you can enter commands like `look`, `inventory`, `take`, `use`, `north`, `south`, `east`, and `west`.
-There is also a `debug` command, which can be used to print the game state when the `--debug` command line option is provided.
+There is also a `debug` command, which can print the game state when the `--debug` command line option is provided.

 The game is played on a two-dimensional grid, and the player moves by issuing commands `north`, `south`, `east`, and `west`.
-The game contains a collection of items which can either be in the player's possession (in the user's _inventory_), or on the game grid at some location.
-Items can be picked up by the player, using the `take` command.
+The game contains a collection of items that can either be in the player's possession (in the user's _inventory_) or on the game grid at some location.
+Items can be picked up by the player using the `take` command.

 For reference, here is a complete walkthrough of the game: